rwblickhan/astro-rwblickhan.org/src/content/evergreen/about.md

 ## What’s your photography workflow?

-I’ve always been “photography curious”, but I never really got into photography as a hobby, on which more [here](https://rwblickhan.org/newsletters/if-you-show-still-frames-in-sequence-fast-enough/#communities-of-practice).
+I’ve always been “photography curious”, but I never really got into photography as a hobby, on which more [in this newsletter issue](https://rwblickhan.org/newsletters/if-you-show-still-frames-in-sequence-fast-enough/#communities-of-practice).
 So, while I have a hand-me-down DSLR from high school that I play with once every five years, most of my photography is just shot on iPhone, usually in RAW, in the stock Camera app or [Halide](https://halide.cam/), then touched up very lightly in [Photomator](https://www.pixelmator.com/photomator/).
 Some of my more-favorite shots are in the [gallery](https://rwblickhan.org/gallery/).

 [^newsletter]: Which, curiously, references an older version of my newsletter hosted on TinyLetter.
 I have absolutely no memory of this other newsletter and no record of its existence.